Type 4 Chi-To medium tank: Design

 The Type 4 Chi-To was a thirty-ton medium tank of all-welded construction and had maximum armor thickness of 75 mm on the frontal plates.
-Manned by a crew of five, it was 6.42 m long, 2.87 m high, and 2.87 m wide.
+The turret was an enlarged variant of the one used on the Type 3 Chi-Nu medium tank and it carried a crew of five.
+The tank was 6.42 m long, 2.87 m high, and 2.87 m wide.

 The main armament was a turret-mounted long-barreled (4.23 m) Type 5 75 mm tank gun capable of being elevated between -6.5 to +20 degrees.
 An 850 m/s muzzle velocity gave it an armor penetration of 75 mm at 1,000 m.
 The tank had a Type 97 heavy tank machine gun mounted in the hull and a ball mount on the side of the turret for a second machine gun.

 The Type 4's 400 HP diesel engine was significantly more powerful than the 180 kW engine of the Type 3 Chi-Nu, giving it a top speed of 45 km/h on tracks supported by seven road wheels on each side.
 The tank had a range of 250 km.

 Development

 Development of the Type 4 Chi-To began in 1943 as an intended successor to the Type 97-Kai Shinhoto Chi-Ha.
 The Army Technical Bureau had been working on the Type 4 Chi-To as the counter to the M4 Sherman, but there were problems and delays in the program.
-As a result a stopgap tank was required.
+As a result, a stopgap tank was required.
 The Type 3 Chi-Nu medium tank was developed to cope with the M4 Sherman.
 Finally, the first prototype Type 4 Chi-To was delivered in 1944.
 Similar in its general layout, but significantly larger than the Type 97, it was the most advanced Japanese tank to reach the production stage.

 Intended Type 4 Chi-To output was 25 tanks per month; with 20 to be made at Mitsubishi Heavy Industries and 5 to be produced at Kobe Seiko-sho.
 Late war shortage-induced delays caused by the severing of supply lines with conquered territories and U.S. strategic bombing of the Japanese mainland resulted in a total of six chassis being built.
 According to "The National Institute for Defense Studies, Ministry of Defense, Military Administration of Munitions Mobilization, Production Chart of January to April of 1945", the plan was to produce a total of 6 Type 4 Chi-To tanks in the first three months of 1945.
 Two Type 4 Chi-To tanks are known to have been completed in 1945 and neither saw combat.

 At the end of World War II, two completed Type 4 Chi-To tanks were dumped into Lake Hamana in Shizuoka Prefecture to avoid capture by Allied occupation forces.
 One was recovered by the US Army, but the other was left in the lake.
 In 2013, there were efforts to locate the remaining tank, but it was not found.